|Hometown:||Brantford, Ontario, Canada|

 Knevel joined the Nebraska program in January after completing high school early, then sat out his first season as a redshirt.

-Before Nebraska (Pauline Johnson Collegiate HS)
+Before Nebraska (Pauline S. Johnson Collegiate HS)

-Knevel was the Huskers’ first signee from Canada since defensive tackle Patrick Kabongo joined Nebraska in the 1999 signing class.
+Knevel was the Huskers’ first signee from Canada since defensive tackle Patrick Kabongo joined Nebraska in 1999.
 Knevel was a standout on the offensive line for Coach Ken Chisolm at Pauline Johnson Collegiate High School.
 In July of 2012, Knevel helped Team Canada to a 23-17 win over Team USA at the International Federation of American Football under-19 tournament in Austin, Texas.
 Knevel was a member of the Team Ontario West all-star team in 2011 and attended an Under Armour Combine in 2011.